Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Introduction

 Pneumatic manipulation uses air pressure to exert forces on an environment in order to achieve a goal state.
 It is a form of dynamic non-prehensile manipulation where the action primitive is blowing, rather than pushing, rolling, etc.

 In comparison to prehensile manipulation, pneumatic manipulation has several advantages, particularly when working with lightweight, scattered objects.
 First, it can move objects that are distant from the robot, effectively expanding the working volume of potential manipulations.
-Second, it can move objects at the speed of the emitted air, which is usually much greater than the maximum velocity of the robot itself.
+Second, it can move objects using the emitted air at speeds much greater than the maximum velocity of the robot itself.
 Finally, it can manipulate objects with arbitrary shapes and materials without complicated grasp planning.
 These features are some of the main reasons that landscapers use blowers rather than rakes for leaf cleanup.

 In spite of these potential advantages, the use of pneumatic manipulation in robotics has been limited.
 Prior works have designed systems that use air blowers to move objects along flat surfaces in industrial settings~\cite{laurent2015survey} or to control the trajectories of specific types of objects in highly controlled laboratory or industrial settings~\cite{becker2009automated,davis2008end,erzincanli1998design,ozcelik2002non}.
 However, there is little to no work on utilizing blowers for dynamic manipulation of arbitrary objects in more general settings.